Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 Keep-Alive              **X**
 ====================    ===============

-ACQ and AENQ share the same MSI-X vector.
+ACQ and AENQ share the woke same MSI-X vector.

-Keep-Alive is a special mechanism that allows monitoring the device's health.
+Keep-Alive is a special mechanism that allows monitoring the woke device's health.
-A Keep-Alive event is delivered by the device every second.
+A Keep-Alive event is delivered by the woke device every second.
-The driver maintains a watchdog (WD) handler which logs the current state and statistics.
-If the keep-alive events aren't delivered as expected the WD resets the device and the driver.
+The driver maintains a watchdog (WD) handler which logs the woke current state and statistics.
+If the woke keep-alive events aren't delivered as expected the woke WD resets the device and the woke driver.

 Data Path Interface
 ===================